Aryeh King: Biography

 Aryeh King's parents immigrated from England, and settled on Kibbutz Alumim in the Negev.
 King enlisted in the Navy, continued his military service in the Givati Brigade, with the rank of lieutenant, and ended up in the "Samson" undercover unit.
 King holds a bachelor's degree in political science, Islam, and the Middle East from the Hebrew University of Jerusalem.
 King lives in the Ma'ale HaZeitim neighborhood on the Mount of Olives.
-He is married to Liska (Shirley) and a father of six.
+He is married to Liska (Shirley), and is the father of six children.